-- The title track attacks conformism of rather watching TV than rebelling against society, but also provides vicious shout-outs to Xerox, Richard Nixon, John Mitchell, General Abrams, Mendel Rivers, Natalie Wood, Steve McQueen, Bullwinkle and Julia, Willie Mays, NBC, Whitney Young, Roy Wilkens, Green Acres, The Beverly Hillbillies, Hooterville Junction, Search for Tomorrow, Jacqueline Kennedy Onassis, Jim Webb, Francis Scott Key, Glen Campbell, Tom Jones, Johnny Cash and Engelbert Humperdinck.
+- The title track attacks conformism of rather watching TV than rebelling against society, but also provides vicious shout-outs to Xerox, Richard Nixon, John Mitchell, General Abrams, Mendel Rivers, Natalie Wood, Steve McQueen, Rocky and Bullwinkle, Julia, Willie Mays, NBC, Whitney Young, Roy Wilkens, Green Acres, The Beverly Hillbillies, Petticoat Junction, Search for Tomorrow, Jacqueline Kennedy, Jim Webb, Francis Scott Key, Glen Campbell, Tom Jones, Johnny Cash, and Engelbert Humperdinck.

 - The entire album is one long Take That! against white supremacy and patriarchy in America.